nusretgon/OOP/Projects/Week 9/readme.txt

-We learn interfaces in this week.
+We learned interfaces in this week.